openspending/fiscal-data-package/specification.md

 If open budget data is to be useful to citizens, it must be easy to process, transparently structured, well documented, and rich enough in content to be meaningful and understandable.

-Budget Data Package is a format for budget data that ensures it meets these criteria.
-Budget data packages are:
+Fiscal Data Package is a format for budget data that ensures it meets these criteria.
+Fiscal data packages are:

 * made from lightweight and easily processed components (CSV data, JSON metadata)
 * structured according to a simple open standard